spacetelescope/romancal/docs/roman/pipeline/exposure_pipeline.rst

-Result of applying all pipeline steps up through the :ref:`tweakreg <tweakreg_step>` step is to produce calibrated data with the image wcs aligned to GAIA, and is 2D image data, which will have one less data dimensions as the input raw 3D data ( ngroups x ncols x nrows ).
+Result of applying all pipeline steps up through the :ref:`tweakreg <tweakreg_step>` step is to produce calibrated data with the image wcs aligned to Gaia, and is 2D image data, which will have one less data dimensions as the input raw 3D data ( ngroups x ncols x nrows ).
 In addition to being a 2-dimensional image the output from the pipeline has the :ref:`reference pixels <refpix>` removed from the edges of the science array.